Skip to Main Content

 In another article, we answered the question, “Why Does Concrete Crack?

-In this article, we dig deeper so you can get an inside look at concrete surfaces by addressing what concrete is made of.
+In this article, we delve deeper to give you an inside look at concrete surfaces by examining what concrete is made of.
 Let’s jump right in!

 Concrete’s basic components and ratios include: